hagabaka/youtube-timestamps-to-playlist/README.md

 # Youtube Timestamps to Playlist

-Chrome extension which creates a playlist from time tags on a YouTube page
+Chrome and Firefox extension which creates a playlist from time tags on a YouTube page

 ![screenshot](screenshot.png)